-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

-There’s nothing better than the open road—and the best road trips almost always happen when there’s a warm breeze ruffling your hair.
+PSA: Summer’s not over yet!
+And there are plenty of weekends left to plan a last-minute road trip.

+Just because August is right around the corner, that doesn’t mean you can’t squeeze in one more small vacation, and the best kind happens over the weekend, in the form of a road trip with your S.O. and/or with some of your best friends.

-Spring is in the air and summer’s right around the corner, making it the perfect time to start planning that road trip you’ve always dreamed of.
-Envision yourself—top down, smile on your face, taking in the California coast line or the Sedona mountains.
+Picture it: top down, smile on your face, taking in the serene California coast line or craning your neck upward at the gargantuan trees in the Redwood National and State Parks or pulling over and taking a quick hike among the breathtaking red rocks of the Sedona mountains.
 It’s pretty much the definition of freedom.

-From the Big Ben scenic byway in Florida to the Hudson River Valley, we’ve scoured the country for the best road trips, and the ideal itineraries that go with them.
+From the Big Ben scenic byway in Florida to the Hudson River Valley, we’ve scoured the country for the best road trips—and the ideal itineraries that go with them.

-Have a favorite American road trip?
-Share your pick in the comments below!

 Los Angeles and the Iconic Route 1 Through Big Sur, California